DirectRTX/Simple-Ad-Network/README.md

 The Member's Area is pretty self-explanatory.
 You can create a test account to login and play around in it.
 The only thing that the Member's Area is missing (that most ad networks have) is a count of the amount of traffic that publisher's have sent.
 It shows how much they've earned, but not the amount of traffic they've sent.

+This was done intentionally.
+The lack of traffic stats is one of the reasons your network will be able to handle an unlimited amount of traffic.
+However, this shouldn't affect publishers very much for two reasons:

+1. They can send traffic to a Bit.ly and have it forwarded to your ad network's traffic link.
+This will give them the ability to track how much traffic they've sent, if it's important to them.

+2.

 ## How To Use The Admin Dashboard

 ## Start Promoting Your Network!